microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-troubleshoot.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Troubleshoot a specific Cloud PC.
-Check the Cloud PC and the Session Host health status.
+Use this API to check the health status of the Cloud PC and the session host.

 ## Permissions